outoftune266/04-Code-Quiz/README.md

-# 04-Code-Quiz
-Homework #4
+# "Is It Funky?"
+Quiz

-A 10 question "Is it Funky?" quiz
+A 10 question quiz with leaderboard that determines how well you know what is and isn't funky.

 Preview:
 ![Preview of application](./assets/preview.png)